Holden Street Theatres: History (building)

 The original church was renovated in 2004 to become The Arch.

 In December 2020 the Nature Foundation of South Australia moved out of the rectory and it was incorporated into Holden Street Theatres to create the Holden Street Theatres' Arts Park.
 It offers several more rooms and a garden to be used as rehearsal or performance spaces.

 Associated companies and events

 Holden Street Theatres is the home of Red Phoenix Theatre Company, a local South Australian community theatre company that is dedicated to producing only plays which have not been performed in Adelaide before.

-Holden Street Theatre Company is also resident at the complex.
+Holden Street Theatre Company is also resident at the complex, presenting its debut show, Looped, in May 2023, and thereafter planning to present three shows a year.

 The venue also hosts many events as part of the Adelaide Fringe, the annual open-access arts festival; Feast Festival, an annual festival celebrating the LGBT community; and the Guitars in Bars festival, an annual festival aimed at getting more local music into small venues.

+As of April 2023 founder Martha Lott is still artistic director of the theatre.